 Why intranets are more relevant than ever for your company

 Covid-19 changed the way we work, quickly advancing digital transformation for workers across industries.
-According to research from Gartner, long-term, fully remote work arrangements are expected to reach 48% by the end of 2023.
+An article in Forbes reports that by 2025, 32.6 million Americans are expected to be working remotely.

 For countless jobs, remote work changes the nature of communication, which now happens primarily through intranets and other collaboration software.
-Without the right combination of tools, this transition to full-time remote work invites the potential for neglect as more employees leave branded workplaces to enter roles reminiscent of those of frontline workers or gig-workers — a historically unengaged demographic.
+Without the right combination of tools, this transition to full-time remote work invites the potential for neglect.
+More employees are leaving branded workplaces to enter roles reminiscent of those of frontline workers or gig-workers — a historically unengaged demographic.

 What’s more, this neglect has serious financial consequences.

-For Staffbase customers in the automotive industry, for example, the comms and engagement gap for non-desk workers was costing roughly 4,300 USD per employee per year.
-By accelerating digital transformation with an intranet, employees saved an average of 7.7 hours per month, equating to a 3,500 USD savings per employee per year.
+For Staffbase customers in the automotive industry, the comms and engagement gap for non-desk workers was costing roughly 4,300 USD per employee per year.
+By accelerating digital transformation with an intranet, employees saved an average of 7.7 hours per month.
+This equates to a 3,500 USD savings per employee per year.

 The shift to modern intranets that engage your workforce